aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 to tweak different variables like current time to see how different users can interact with different parts of the dashboard.

+Please create the policies in Amazon Verified Permissions before proceeding to deployment.

 Clone the repository by using this command:

 `git clone https://github.com/aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application.git`